 A reporter from Wen Wei Po visited various basketball courts in Mong Kok and Wan Chai yesterday (Jan.
 5) and found sporadic rust on the facilities managed by the Leisure and Cultural Services Department (LCSD).

-Also, the Ombudsman's Office had previously found that although the LCSD had established guidelines for the outdoor recreational facilities under its purview, requiring frontline staff to conduct regular inspections, the reports indicated serious issues with project delays.
+Also, the Ombudsman's Office had previously found that the LCSD had established guidelines for the outdoor recreational facilities under its purview, requiring frontline staff to conduct regular inspections, but the reports indicated serious issues with project delays.

 In response to inquiries, the LCSD said that they are highly concerned about the incident and expressed sympathy to the injured party.
 After the incident, the entire basketball court was immediately cordoned off, and relevant personnel were arranged to investigate and follow up on the accident.